 The role of compression

-Having good compression is an essential component needed for any engine to run properly.
-To understand how compression works, you need to understand the basics behind the small engine.
-For one thing, your engine is a pressurized system.
-A mixture of fuel and air is combusted within this system using that pressure.
-The result is the rotation of the crankshaft and any external parts attached to it such as the head on your trimmer.
+Good compression is an essential component for any engine to run properly.
+To understand how compression works in an engine, let’s break down the basics.
+Firstly, your engine is a pressurized system.
+Inside this system, a mixture of fuel and air is combusted using that pressure.
+This combustion process creates the force that rotates the crankshaft, which in turn powers external parts like the head on your trimmer.

 Advertisement